Digital Nomads in Japan – an Ultimate Guide

 Visa to Japan as a Digital Nomad

-Currently, there are different visas for those with different skillsets and intentions.
+There are also other types of visas for those with different skillsets and intentions.

 Tourist visa: Most countries do not require a visa for their citizens to enter Japan for up to 90 days.
 However, this is for sightseeing purposes only and requires that the traveller does not earn compensation during that time.